Download the all-new Republic app:

 Advertisement

 And contract tracing, which is only just getting going in several states, is an even bigger concern.
-It involves people who work for or with health departments asking intimate questions about where a person has been and who y've been talking to — and getting full, truthful answers in return.
+It involves people who work for or with health departments asking intimate questions about where a person has been and who they've been talking to — and getting full, truthful answers in return.

 That is especially true in